 These recent landscape works of Guo’s are not typical traditional Chinese paintings, but a new type of Chinese paintings with a traditional flavor.
 His way of thinking, his skill and his fashion are typically Chinese.
 On that account, his paintings are modern Chinese paintings, not the continuation of the traditional literati painting.”

 He Zi.
-Professor of Sichuan Fine Arts Institute, Fine Arts Theorist
+Famous fine arts theorist, professor of Sichuan Fine Arts Institute

 “Under Mr. Guo’s brush, tropical forests washed by strong sunlight are developed into a group of abstract and bizarre colors.
 On Hainan Island, life honestly expresses its beauty without reservation.
 Life’s spirit is no longer an assumption, but a vision.
 This vision, when it arrives at Mr. Guo, naturally becomes a way of painting.”

 Kong Jian.
-Chinese Scholar (See Capture the Moment for a full review)
+Famous scholar, chairman of Hainan Province Writers Association (See Capture the Moment for a full review)